 - having penetrative intercourse at certain times of the month.
 It may be less painful in the week after ovulation or in the 2 weeks following a period.

 - extending foreplay to increase the amount of natural lubrication before penetration

 - communicating with a partner about what does and does not feel good

-- having a warm bath or taking a painkiller to ease symptoms before sex
+- having a warm bath or taking a painkiller to ease symptoms before or after sex

 - trying different positions